 UC has been linked to harmful bacteria in the gut.
 Probiotics are beneficial bacteria that help get rid of bad germs.
 Adding these supplements to your treatment could help keep you in remission.

-There’s no evidence that going on a strict diet can put you into remission or keep you there.
-Cutting out certain foods could rob you of nutrients you need to stay healthy.
+There’s no evidence that following a strict diet can put you into remission or keep you there.
+In fact, cutting out certain foods could prevent you from getting the nutrients you need to stay healthy.

 You may want to avoid certain foods — like dairy products — if they seem to aggravate your symptoms.
-But talk to your doctor or a dietitian before making any radical changes to your diet.
+However, talk with your doctor or a dietitian before making any major changes to your diet.

 Between one-third and one-quarter of people with UC won’t see any relief with medication alone.
 Surgery to remove the colon may be considered.
 Surgery is also necessary if a hole develops in the colon.

-If you have severe diarrhea or bleeding and your disease isn’t responding to treatment, you may need to stay in a hospital for a short period of time.
-The doctors and other medical staff will give you fluids to prevent dehydration.
-You’ll also get medications to relieve your symptoms.
+If you have severe diarrhea or bleeding and your disease isn’t responding to treatment, you may need to be admitted to a hospital for a short stay.

-Once you find a drug that works for you, you’ll have fewer flare-ups and more remissions.
-Thanks to better medical treatments, most people with UC can keep their disease under good control and live normal, active lives.
+Once you find a drug that works well for you, you’ll have fewer flare-ups and more remissions.